remodlai/Flowise/memory-bank/decision-log.md

   - Consistent schema referencing patterns across modules
   - Improved response documentation with specific error status codes
   - Progress on the review checklist increased to 34.0%

+## Fetch-Links Module Documentation Verification
+- **Date:** 2025-05-15 2:52:28 PM
+- **Author:** Unknown User
+- **Context:** The fetch-links module documentation needed to be verified and updated to meet our documentation standards.
+The primary issue was incorrect schema references not using relative paths.
+- **Decision:** Update the fetch-links module documentation to use relative schema references, add security requirements, and enhance error descriptions while preserving the accurate parts of the existing documentation.
+- **Alternatives Considered:**
+  - Complete rewrite of the documentation
+  - Minimal fix to only address schema references
+  - Leave documentation as-is and wait for the main integration phase
+- **Consequences:**
+  - Documentation now follows consistent reference patterns
+  - Security requirements explicitly stated for the API endpoint
+  - Error responses more clearly documented
+  - Progress on the review checklist increased to 36.2%